 Our core classes are open to all individuals who identify with having a developmental disability.
-The majority of our programs are for actors ages 14+, though we have specific programs throughout the year geared to actors ages 9-14.
+The majority of our classes are for actors ages 14+, though we have specific classes and programs throughout the year geared to actors ages 9-13.
 Our curriculum is structured to accommodate many types of learning and generally includes a dance party, warm-ups, theater games and exercises, and group work.
 We staff each class with two Teaching Artists and 4-6 Supporting Artists, creating a 2:1 participant-to-artist ratio.
 CO/LAB:core is offered no cost to actors and consists of:

 Theater topics classes

 Developed and taught by our Teaching Artists, Theater Topics Classes are single classes that explore a particular aspect of theater-making.
 Designed for participants who are new to CO/LAB or who can't commit to a full semester, the focus of these workshops varies from session to session, and can be attended without any prerequisite classes.

 Guest artist series